Perry0404/Perry0404/README.md

 - 👋 Hi, I’m @Perry0404
-- 👀 I’m interested in ...creating nfts
+- 👀 I’m a moderator and a community manager and I’m interested in ...creating tokens and nfts
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... how to create tokens
 - 💞️ I’m looking to collaborate on ...opensea
 - 📫 How to reach me ...Perrypaschal0404@gmail.com